 FOR 228 CHAINSAW SAFETY, MAINTENANCE, AND OPERATION IN FOREST MANAGEMENT (1) Safety, maintenance, skills, and techniques for effective chainsaw operation in forest management.
-In FOREM, counts only as Elective.
+Counts only as Elective credit in the forestry degree program.

-FOR 255 GPS AND GIS APPLICATIONS FOR NATURAL RESOURCES PROFESSIONALS (3) Using Global Positioning Systems (GPS) and Geographic Information Systems (GIS) for mapping and analysis of natural resources data.
+FOR 255 GPS AND GIS APPLICATIONS FOR NATURAL RESOURCES PROFESSIONALS (3) Use of Global Positioning Systems (GPS) and Geographic Information Systems (GIS) for mapping and analysis of natural resources data.